mgt20/relisterine/README.md

 NOTE:

-The cron schedule by default runs the script “At 1AM every Monday”.
+The cron schedule by default runs the script “At 1AM everyday”.
 Modify this in the Dockerfile to adjust the schedule

 ### Dependencies ###
 The dependencies are `configparser` *(for reading your account login info from your config file)*, `selenium` *(for browser automation)*, and `colorama` *(for nice pretty colored console text that is also Windows-compatible)*.